biocore/qiime/CONTRIBUTING.md

 Some of the types of contributions we're interested in are new features (big or small, but for big ones it's generally a good idea to ask us if we're interested in including it before starting development), bug fixes, and documentation updates, additions, and fixes.

 When considering submitting a new feature to QIIME, you should begin by posting an issue to the [QIIME issue tracker](https://github.com/qiime/qiime/issues).
 The information that you include in that post will differ based on the type of contribution.
+You contribution will also need to be fully tested (discussed further below).

 For new features, you'll want to describe why the functionality that you are proposing to add is relevant.
 For it to be relevant, it should be demonstrably useful to QIIME users.
 This typically means that a new analytic method is implemented (you should describe why it's useful, ideally including a link to a paper that uses this method), or an existing method is enhanced (your implementation matches the performance of the pre-existing method while reducing runtime, memory consumption, etc, or it improves performance over the pre-existing method).
+We will request benchmarking against the pre-existing methods (which would also be required for publication of your method) so pointing to a paper or other document containing benchmark results, or including benchmark results in your issue, will speed up the process.

 For bug fixes, you should provide a detailed description of the bug so other developers can reproduce it.
+We take bugs in QIIME very seriously.
+Bugs can be related to errors in code, documentation, or tests.
+Errors in documentation or tests are usually updated in the next official release of QIIME.
+Errors in code that could result in incorrect results or inability to access certain functionality may result in a new minor release of QIIME.

 You should include the following information in your bug report:

  #.
 The exact command or function call that you issue to create the bug.
  #.
 A link to all necessary input files for reproducing the bug.
 These files should only be as large as necessary to create the bug.
 For example, if you have an input file with 10,000 fasta-formatted sequences but the error only arises due to one of the sequences, create a new fasta file with only that sequence, run the command that was giving you problems, and verify that you still get an error.
 Then post that command and link to the trimmed fasta file.
 This is *extremely* useful to other developer, and it is likely that if you don't provide this information you'll get a response asking for it.
 Often this process helps you to better understand the bug as well.